 - See Vocal-Free Zone, PBS, and Garritan pages for more info and pictures.
 Full sentences and generally acceptable syntax will now resume, but I make no guarantees.

-The Zoom r16 has become my primary field recorder.
+The Zoom r16 was my primary field recorder for several years until I no longer needed a field recorder.
 It is compact and convenient.
 It also has the ability to record up to 8 tracks at a time onto an SD card while monitoring and has a bevy of mixing features (which I rarely use since I export the raw tracks to the computer for editing and mixing.)
 Sound quality is excellent.
 Out of curiosity I tried to list the cost of equipment I would have needed 20 years ago to duplicate the capabilities of this little $400 wonder.
 I stopped counting at $35,000.

 *1 1962 World's Fair.
 This excerpt was recorded with an AIWA portable tape recorder running at 1 7/8ips with a small dynamic microphone.
 The condition of the tape has deteriorated badly over the years and the quality of the sound was pretty awful to begin with but it's a fascinating document from 50 years ago!
 This selection was recorded in the House of the Future exhibit.
 I chose the excerpt because this part of the exhibit looked "into the future" of home technology (beyond the distant year 2000) and the guesses were remarkably prescient in conception if not in the details of just how things would come about.
 These prognostications included home projection television, personal video recorders, home computers, online banking and magazines, etc. It's also amusing to hear the very 1950s slant on male and female roles - we certainly lived in a world of confined expectations back then - "good old days" indeed.
 Roll your eyes and snicker at will.
 The photo above shows my younger brother Rick and me, with recorder slung over my shoulder, standing in front of one million silver dollars or, as we affectionately called it, "pocket change":